GST Audit Service in India

 - Assisting clients in overall compliance of GST annual return and GST audit

 EZYBIZ India Consulting LLP uses professional approach while conducting GST Audit.
 Our team follows the highest degree of integrity and professional standards.
-We have assisted both multinational and domestic clients with GST implementation, GST compliance, preparation and filing of annual GST return and GST Audit
+We have assisted both multinational and domestic clients with GST implementation, GST compliance, preparation and filing of annual GST return and GST Audit.
+We have also dealt with complexities of GST audit in case of foreign company registration in India.

 GST Audit is required to be conducted by every registered person through Chartered Accountant or Cost Accountant in case turnover during a financial year exceeds Rs.
 2 Crore.